 Supporting a child or young person who has been bereaved

-Children and young people will grieve and experience bereavement just as keenly as adults.
-A child or young person’s reaction to grief and a bereavement may differ depending on the age of the child or the relationship they had with the person who has died.
+Children and young people will grieve and experience bereavement just as adults do.
+A child or young person’s reaction to a bereavement may differ depending on the age of the child or the relationship they had with the person who has died.

-If you are looking after a child or young person who has been bereaved, there are lots of sources of support available to you and you do not need to face it alone.
+If you are looking after a bereaved child or young person, there are lots of sources of support available to you.
 You may also be grieving yourself and it will be important to look after yourself too.

-You might also want to reach out to the child or young person’s Nursery, School or Further Education establishment to let them know someone important to the child or young person has died and to ask what support they can offer you.
+You might also want to reach out to the child or young person’s nursery, school or Further Education establishment to let them know someone important to the child or young person has died and to ask what support they can offer.

 Child Bereavement UK has information, guidance and support available for supporting children and young people and children and young people who have special educational needs and disabilities.